flaviusb/fantasy-cpu-notes/general-notes.md

 - 64-bit word
 - 33554432 bits of scratch, 64 bit alignment, for 524288 words

+Commonalities:
+- Each word or scratch has a corresponding set of flags to determine
+  * Mapping state for MMIOs
+  * Stall state if waiting on a remote write

 Relatedly:
 - Lots of channel processors, arbitration processors, and a deep integration of resource handling between OS and hardware for eg memory, IO, processes, threads, mailboxes, supervisors, arbitrators, wake/sleep triggers, tokens etc.